 With the exceptions of the St Louis 1904 and Amsterdam 1928 Games, shooting has featured on every Olympic programme since the first modern Games in 1896.
 Women's events were added to the schedule at Los Angeles 1984.

-In rifle and pistol shooting, participants aim at a target with concentric circles, with those closer to the centre earning more points.
+In rifle and pistol, participants aim at a target with concentric circles, with those closer to the centre earning more points.
 There are four gun types and three distances: 50m rifle, 10m air rifle, 25m rapid fire pistol and 10m air pistol.
 There are also three shooting positions: kneeling, where the athlete goes down on one knee and rests the gun on the knee; prone, where the athlete shoots while lying down; and standing.
 Some events include all these positions.

 Shotgun is the art of shooting at a flying target known commonly as a clay target.
-There are two varieties: trap, where the targets are thrown a long distance from a single trap; and skeet, where targets are thrown from traps on the left and right.
+There are two varieties: trap, where the targets, known as are thrown a long distance from a single trap; and skeet, where targets are thrown from traps on the left and right.

 At Tokyo 2020, 10m air rifle, 10m air pistol and clay trap will be included as men's, women's and mixed events.